 Dunkirk triggered a slew of military-inspired haircuts, outfits and episodes of PTSD.
 However, its breakout star Fionn Whitehead is just as stylish as his on-screen counterpart.

-“Whitehead boasts a clean, classic appearance on the red carpet that’s offset by small details,” says Gilfillan.
-And it’s these touches that add depth to relatively innocuous looks: a subtle check for example, or a silk lapel.
+“Whitehead boasts a clean, classic appearance on the red carpet that’s offset by small details,” says Sarah Gilfillan, founder of personal styling consultancy Sartoria Lab.
+And it’s these touches that add depth to relatively innocuous looks: a subtle check, for example, or a silk lapel.

 It’s a move easily emulated.
 “Introduce your own fitted polo or long-sleeved knit, buttoned up to the top.
 This channels a 1950s style best worn with a razor-sharp suit.”

 A knitted polo also lets you flex some colour.
 Chime the shade with other pieces for a tonal look like Whitehead, or contrast navy tailoring with on-trend mustards or greens for a subtle nod to the forces.

 As the world’s first pansexual warlock, it’s unfathomable that British actor Chance Perdomo would have a wardrobe that’s anything short of magical.
 Star of The Sabrina the Teenage Witch reboot The Chilling Adventures of Sabrina, the young Londoner is quickly making a name for himself on both sides of the pond.

 “The thing with Chance is not that his outfits are stuffed with next-level menswear moves, but that he usually throws in a subtle tweak, which makes his look more memorable,” says FashionBeans deputy editor Luke Todd.

 Even if you aren’t a sexually fluid sorcerer, it’s a trick you can apply to your own wardrobe.
 Try pushing up the sleeves of your jacket or throwing on a pair of glasses before leaving the house to step things up a gear.